ReggTheSecond/example_docs/GitHubDesktopWorkflows.md

 ## Adding and Pushing New Files to a Repository

 1. Create new file in repository folder
-2. In Github Desktop select files to push to Github.com
+2. In GitHub Desktop select files to push to Github.com
 3. Write commit message in *Summary*
 4. **Optional** Expand on commit message in *Description*
 5. Select *Commit to <branch name>*